flarum/docs/docs/extend/authorization.md

 And if a user doesn't have permission to edit users, we shouldn't show menu items for that.

 Because we can't do authorization checks in the frontend, we have to perform them in the backend, and attach them to serialization of data we're sending.
-Global permissions (`viewForum`, `viewUserList`) can be included on the `ForumSerializer`, but for object-specific authorization, we may want to include those with the subject object.
+Global permissions (`viewDiscussions`, `viewUserList`) can be included on the `ForumSerializer`, but for object-specific authorization, we may want to include those with the subject object.
 For instance, when we return lists of discussions, we check whether the user can reply, rename, edit, and delete them, and store that data on the frontend discussion model.
 It's then accessible via `discussion.canReply()` or `discussion.canEdit()`, but there's nothing magic there: it's just another attribute sent by the serializer.